 In Québec, referendums are consultative in nature.
-Since1978, they have been governed by the Referendum Act.
+Since 1978, they have been governed by the Referendum Act.

-Through this consultation method, the population is called upon to express an opinion on a question or a Bill passed by the National Assembly.
+Through this consultation method, the population is called upon to express an opinion on a question or a bill passed by the National Assembly.
 This consultation is made by means of a poll which unfolds in a manner similar to that of a general election.

 To date, four referendums have been held in Québec.

-These documents are made available only in French.
+These documents are made available only in French.Voting of inmates and electors outside Québec

 Referendum on the creation of the Nunavik regional government.
-Here is the official results of the poll in which 14 villages of the territory, along with the Inuit beneficiaries of the James Bay and Northern Quebec Agreement residing outside of Nunavik, were able to exercise their right to vote on the following question: "Do you approve the final agreement on the creation of the Nunavik Regional Government?"
+Here are the official results of the poll in which 14 villages of the territory, along with the Inuit beneficiaries of the James Bay and Northern Quebec Agreement residing outside of Nunavik, were able to exercise their right to vote on the following question: "Do you approve the final agreement on the creation of the Nunavik Regional Government?"

 To consult the official results >>